timofey-neumann/timofey-neumann/README.md

 I'm Timofey, a IOS Developer with a love for everything related to technology.After two years of development on .NET, I switched to the mobile version.
 2 years of experience in commercial development for IOS in the company.
 You have the necessary equipment: Mac and iPhone.

 I don’t stop there, I’m always learning and developing.
-I keep up with technology updates and read Paul Hudson.
+I keep up with technology updates.
 Looking for new opportunities for growth and development as an iOS developer.
 I am ready to make my contribution to improving the product and achieving the business goals of your company.

 ## My Technology Stack